Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 generally be much happier than an isolated man with 10 Lambos in his garage.

-In the rest of the article we’ll discuss the assumptions in these estimates and how different scenarios impact your required savings.
+In the rest of the article, we discuss assumptions used in the estimates above, and how different scenarios

 For the upcoming decade experts expect roughly 7% annual returns on equities, 3% on bonds and 2% inflation (i.e. investment